exercism/csharp/exercises/food-chain/README.md

 - Try to capture the structure of the song in your code, where you build up the song by composing its parts.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/food-chain` directory.

 ## Source